Bedellia somnulentella (Zeller, 1847)

 Bedellia somnulentella

-These Caterpillars are dark grey with a dark brown bulge each side of each segment.
-The head is black.
-They feed by mining the leaves of various members of the Bindweed and Sweet Potato family (CONVOLVULACEAE) , eg:
+These Caterpillars are off-white with a dark line along the back, and a slight brown bulge on the side of each abdominal segment.
+The head is brown.
+The caterpillars feed by mining the leaves of various members of the Bindweed and Sweet Potato family (CONVOLVULACEAE) , eg:

 • Sweet Potato ( Ipomoea batatas ), and